What is the Danish Krone (DKK)?

 The plural of krone is kroner, not krones.
 The symbol for the Danish krone is kr.
 The symbol ordinarily follows, rather than precedes, the stated monetary amount – thus, 50 kroner is expressed as 50kr rather than kr50.

 The foreign exchange market designation for the krone is DKK.
-For example, the currency pair USD/DKK is currently trading at 6.2246, which means that 6.22 kroner = 1 USD.
+For example, in late 2020, the currency pair USD/DKK traded at 6.2246, which means that 6.22 kroner = 1 USD.
 The most widely traded Danish currency pair is the krone versus the euro – EUR/DKK.

 - The Danish krone is the legal tender of the Kingdom of Denmark – and also of the Faroe Islands and Greenland.